3 You are already clean because of the word which I have spoken to you.

 There are two kinds of cleansings in the Bible, one absolute and the other progressive.
 God cleanses our soul once for all when we become believers, but He develops us into maturity progressively (1 Jn 3:3).
 One is our standing and the other is our state.
 We know that we have salvation by Jesus’ word or promise.

-The Word of God cleanses the believer and make him or her spiritually strong.
-We overcome sin by the appropriation of biblical experiences to our souls (Ps 119:9).
+The Word of God cleanses the believer and makes him or her spiritually strong.
+We overcome sin by the appropriation of biblical principles to our souls (Ps 119:9).